jchitpin/thinkdeck/README.md

 # Hardware/software build guide

-The build instructions are split into chunks to identify/troubleshoot possible problems.
+The build instructions are split into the following sections:

 ## Modifying the 3D prints (optional)